Can You Use Paper Towels As Wax Strips?

-You might be wanting to do a quick wax at home, only to find that you are all out of wax strips, or you might be keen to try some DIY and make your own wax strips to save some money.
+You might want to do a quick wax at home, only to find that you are all out of wax strips, or you might be keen to try some DIY and make your own wax strips to save some money.

 The short of it is no, you cannot use paper towels as wax strips.

-However, there are some other DIY waxing alternatives that do actually work, and they can save you some time traveling to a salon, and some money from not having to buy the store-bought wax strips.
+However, there are some other DIY waxing alternatives that actually work, and they can save you time traveling to a salon and money by not having to buy store-bought wax strips.

 What Can I Use As Wax Strips At Home?

-If you do not have any wax strips at home, one of the best options to use is a discarded magazine!
-Homemade waxing alternatives do not only have to mean homemade wax strips, but you can actually make your own wax as well.
+If you don’t have any wax strips at home, one of the best options to use is a discarded magazine.

-This gives you so much freedom to decide the type of wax you use, and if there are any special additives you wish to include or anything you wish to leave out that might harm your skin.
+This gives you considerable freedom to choose the type of wax you use and decide whether to include any special additives or exclude any ingredients that might harm your skin.

 Here is a guide on how to make your own DIY waxing kit at home, with minimal cost and minimal effort.